Ice-st0rm/Projects/README.md

-# Here are all my projects.
+# Here are all my projects in Python.